dacho68/Angular2-101/README.md

 # Angular2-101

 This is the staring point for the CSharp developers who want to throw into Angular2.
 Most of the samples are from the course Angular 2 with TypeScript by Mosh Hamedi on Udemy.
 I develop  the Angular 2 samples along way I'm learning Angular 2.
+If you have time, I recommend you to take the course because it has richer contents.

 - [Jumpstart](https://github.com/dacho68/Angular2-Jumpstart) - Quick understanding of how to build an App with Angular 2.
 - 101 - Property Binding, Class and Style Binding, Event Binding, Two way Binding.